 How to get to Vinales

 Many people visit Vinales on a day trip from Varadero or Havana, and this is a great way to see more of the Cuban countryside.
 (Check out day trip tours to Vinales here).
 However, if you want to spend more time in this region of the Pinar del Rio, here’s how to get to Vinales Cuba.
-The Viazul timetables are now (finally, in February) updated for 2020 – our guide here explains it all.
+The Viazul timetables are here and our guide here explains it all.

 How to get to Vinales from Varadero

 There is one Viazul bus a day from Varadero to Vinales.
 It leaves at 0800 and arrives at 1515.
-You can book the bus to Vinales from Varadero online here.
-Alternatively, look at the quicker option of a colectivo to Vinales from Varadero here.
+Alternatively, look at the quicker option of a colectivo to Vinales from Varadero.

 How to get to Vinales from Trinidad

 There is one Viazul bus a day to Trinidad from Vinales.
 This leaves Vinales at 0645 and arrives in Trinidad at 1635.
-This costs 37 CUC if you are able to book directly with Viazul.
-If there are no online tickets available, then our partners can buy tickets in person for you, check here.
-A shared colectivo will cost around 50 CUC and take at least 2 hours less than the Viazul Bus.
-Check your options here.
+A shared colectivo will take at least 2 hours less than the Viazul Bus.

 How to get to Vinales from Havana

 The bus to Vinales from Havana takes around 4 hours and you will also need to get to the Viazul bus station in Havana.
 A taxi colectivo from Havana to Vinales takes around 2.5 hours.
-You can book through you casa particular and pay cash for the journey, or book online here and prepay by card.
+You can book through you casa particular and pay cash for the journey.

 Where to Stay in Vinales